FarizDevloper/shellbackdor-vuln/README.md

 PHP Shell Upload & Vulnerability Scanner 🚀
-A Python script for scanning websites to detect PHP shell upload vulnerabilities.
+Python script for scanning websites to detect PHP shell upload vulnerabilities.
 It automates the process of finding vulnerable file upload points, uploading a PHP shell, and logging successful exploits.
 This tool is designed for ethical hacking and penetration testing.

 Features 🔥
 Vulnerability Scanning: Detects common PHP shell upload paths like /upload.php, /admin/upload.php, etc.